Dan, Yakuba in Guinea

 Introduction / History

-The Dan (Gio) are located in northeastern Liberia and in Ivory Coast.
+The Dan (Gio) are located in Guinea, northeastern Liberia and in Cote d’Ivoire.
 The terrain of the area ranges from forests in the south to savanna grasslands in the north.
-According to oral tradition, centuries ago the Dan migrated from present-day Guinea and Mali into their current locations in Liberia and Ivory Coast.
+According to oral tradition, centuries ago the Dan migrated from present-day Guinea and Mali into their current locations in Liberia and Cote d’Ivoire.

 What Are Their Lives Like?

-The Dan are primarily farmers, annually clearing the forest land to grow their crops.
-They cultivate staple crops such as rice, cassava, and sweet potatoes.
-They also grow cash crops such as cocoa, coffee, and rubber.
-Women are given a small plot of ground on which to grow their own vegetables to use in the households or to sell in the market.
-Greens are gathered from domestic and wild plants in the forest.
-Palm oil is extracted from the many wild palm oil trees and then used for such things as fuel and cooking.
+The Yakuba Dan are primarily farmers, clearing forest land each year to grow their crops.
+They cultivate staple crops such as rice, cassava and sweet potatoes.
+They also grow cash crops such as cocoa, coffee and rubber.
+Wives have a small plot of ground to grow vegetables for their households or sell in the market.
+They gather greens from domestic and wild plants in the forest.
+They extract palm oil from the many wild palm oil trees and then use it for fuel and cooking.

-Dan men do most of the agricultural work, but women help with the harvesting and weeding.
+Yakuba Dan men do most of the agricultural work, but women help with the harvesting and weeding.
 Men also do all of the hunting and most of the fishing, while women tend to such domestic duties as caring for the children and preparing the meals.
 Children help by chasing wild animals and birds away from the crops.
-The Gio also raise livestock such as cattle, sheep, and goats.
-These animals are eaten only on special ritual occasions involving much feasting.
+The Yakuba Dan raise livestock such as cattle, sheep and goats.
+They eat these animals only on special ritual occasions that involve feasts.

-Dan men have their own "secret society", which marks their initiation into manhood and guides them throughout their lives.
-The men's society is controlled by the elders and acts as a source of power for the community.
-Boys initiated into the society are prepared to encounter the mysteries of the spirit world and to learn the rules of adult Dan men.
-Women, too, have a similar society.
+Yakuba Dan men have their own "secret society," which marks their initiation into manhood and guides them throughout their lives.
+The men's society is controlled by the elders, who act as a source of power for the community.
+Boys initiated into the society are prepared to encounter the mysteries of the spirit world and learn the rules of adult Dan men.
+Women have a similar society.

 What Are Their Beliefs?

-The Dan believe in a supreme god who created the universe and everything in it.
+The Yakuba Dan believe in a supreme god named Zlann, who created the universe and everything in it.
 They do not believe that man can reach this god; thus, they do not worship him.
-Instead, a spiritual power called Du acts as mediator between the people and the supreme god.
-Du is said to really be the spirit located in each person.
-The Dan believe in reincarnation, in which the Du, or spirit, of a person can pass into another person or even an animal after death.
+Instead, a spiritual power called Zu acts as the mediator between the people and the supreme god.
+They believe they get in contact with Zu through dreams.

 What Are Their Needs?